jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-12/chapter-22.md

-+++
+---
+title: "Things that strike at Liberty in Monarchies"
+heading: "Chapter 22"
+# date: 2015-09-30
+weight: 2
+image: "/covers/spirit.jpg"
+author: "Montesquieu"
-title= "Things that strike at Liberty in Monarchies" description= "LIBERTY often has been weakened in monar chies by a thing of the least use in the world to the prince" date= 2015-09-25 image= "/covers/spirit.jpg" author= "Montesquieu" linkb= "/research/montesquieu/spirit-of-the-laws/book-12/chapter-18" linkbtext= "Chapter 18" linkf= "/research/montesquieu/spirit-of-the-laws/book-12/chapter-25" linkftext= "Chapter 25"
+description: "LIBERTY often has been weakened in monar chies by a thing of the least use in the world to the prince"
-+++
+icon: "/icons/mont.png"
+---

 LIBERTY often has been weakened in monar chies by a thing of the least use in the world to the prince.
 This is the naming of commissioners to try a private person.